azu/textstat/README.md

 # textstat

-textstat is a statistics tool for text, markdown and html.
+textstat is plugable statistics tool for text, markdown and html.

 textstat is built on top of [textlint](https://github.com/textlint/textlint "textlint").

+## Features

+- Support text, markdown and html
+- Analyze text and show information
+- Write statistics rule by JavaScript
+- Write plugins by JavaScript

 ## Installation